HanOostdijk/TTV/README.md

 -   create_html_table : create the html to display a data.frame
 -   read_registerpdf : read a PDF registration form into data.frame
+-   gen_vcf : generate VCF information from a list
+-   convert_df_vcf: convert a data.frame with VCF information to VCF text format

 ## Installation